 1. Ask students to find five ways to represent a number, such as 1000, or have students represent the day of the month or the ____ day of school in a variety of ways.

-2. Encourage algebraic thinking with tasks where students have to determine the value of one or more symbols, such as snowflake + snowflake = 12 and snowflake – snowman = 2.
+2. Encourage algebraic thinking with number logic.
+To complete the task, students must determine the value of one or more symbols, such as snowflake + snowflake = 12 and snowflake – snowman = 2.

 3. Challenge students with a logic puzzle.
-To create this puzzle, fill a 3 x 3 grid with three or four different objects, maybe some fun seasonal erasers, (you will have multiples of some objects).
+To create this puzzle, fill a 3 x 3 grid with three or four different objects, such as some fun seasonal erasers (you will need multiples of some objects).
 Then assign each object a value (keep it secret).
-Record the sum of each row or column on the outside of the table.
-Challenge students to find the value of each object.
+Record the sum of each row or column on the outside of the table and challenge the students to find the value of each object.
+(See the picture above for an example.)

 Encourage Problem Solving

 4. Give students a quick problem-solving task to complete, such as “During the winter snow season, the Snowy Mountain Coffee Spot sells hot chocolate for 47 cents.
-If Katrina paid for a cup of hot chocolate with exactly five coins (quarters, nickels, dimes, or pennies).
-Which five coins did she use?”
+If Katrina paid for a cup of hot chocolate with exactly five coins (quarters, nickels, dimes, or pennies), which five coins did she use?”
+Note: Consider opening the task by removing the condition of “five” to say “which coins did she use?”
+(See the image above.)

 Use Clues to Eliminate Options